Share Files Between KVM Host and Linux Guest Using Virtiofs

 Share Files Between KVM Host and Linux Guest Using VirtioFS VMM Run Debian 12

-Method 2: Using Virsh Command-Line Tool
+Method 2: Using virt-xml Command-Line Tool

 The following method is similar to what you did in the previous section using the Virtual Machine Manager, but this time through a command-line interface.